ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

 answer is clearly "No, LLMs are not human" – and this has huge implications for the field of software engineering.

-The question I think software engineers are failing to ask is:

 {{< quote >}} If LLMs are not human, and we are using LLMs to automate Software Engineering, which principles of Software Engineering are no longer valid? {{< /quote >}}